grafana/k6-learn/Modules/Executors/Externally Controlled Exercises.md

 ```bash
 k6 scale --vus 2 --max 10
 ```
-> If you don't specify the `maxVUs` in your script options, any request to scale up will fail unless you provide a `--max` with the scale request!
+> :point_up: If you don't specify the `maxVUs` in your script options, any request to scale up will fail unless you provide a `--max` with the scale request!

 Now that VUs have been scaled up, you should now see console output showing that each virtual user is now executing the test code.